donkirkby/donimoes/docs/new_rules.md

     - - - - - -
     1 5 1 5 5 4

-## Capturing Solutions ##
+## Adding Solutions ##
-Here are the solutions to Adding Donimoes problems.
+Here are the solutions to the Adding Donimoes problems.
 For each step, move the listed domino left, right, up, or down.
 Adding moves contain the domino numbers, (H)orizontal or (V)ertical direction, and the position to place it.
 The top left corner is 11, one space to the right is 21, and one space below is 12.